WHAT MAKES MY HEART SING?

-I have moved at least 20 times since my married life (and about 25 times in my whole life) and after this turbulent, political time back home, we moved to the United States in 2013.
+We have moved at least 20 times in our married life and after this turbulent, political time back home, we moved to the United States in 2013.
 Since living here, our biggest move has been from the east coast to the west coast.
-Somehow, I have a feeling that our moving days are not yet over?
+Somehow, I have a feeling that our moving days are not over yet?

-And I continue to dream of Africa and the wild days......... maybe one day our paths will meet again and future dreams will be realized.......
+And I continue to dream of Africa and the wild days and a very privileged and blessed upbringing for our sons......... maybe one day our paths will meet again and future dreams will be realized..........

 With all our moving, our family relationships have remained a priority as we have tried to connect in a new community, not knowing a single soul.
-We continued our home school journey as our boys pursued their interests and today two of our sons have their own online businesses in web site design and film/media.
-We encouraged them to become entrepreneurs, to find their passion and to become life long learners.
+We continued our home school journey as our sons pursued their interests and today two of them have their own online businesses in web design and film/media.
+We encouraged them to become entrepreneurs, to find their passion and to be life long learners.

-As our boys grew up into their teen years, my role changed from teacher to coach, as I came alongside them on their journey.They were teaching themselves.
+As our sons grew up into their teen years, my role changed from teacher to coach, as I came alongside them on their journey.They were teaching themselves.

-I have learnt many biblical life principles that form the foundation in any life coaching, like changing limiting beliefs into more positive ones.
-What we think and how we see ourselves plays a big part in how we respond in situations and what actions we decide to take.
-We need to think well in order to live well.
-It`s about renewing our minds.
+I have learnt many biblical life principles that form the foundation in any coaching, like changing limiting thoughts into more positive ones.
+What we think and how we see ourselves plays a big part in how we respond in situations and what actions we choose.

 Life will not always be easy, but it doesn't have to be overwhelming.
 I am learning to see myself as God sees me and how He created me to be.
-I have also learnt from the wisdom of those who have come alongside me and through difficult circumstances that God has used to shape my life.
+I have also learnt from the wisdom of those who have gone before me and through difficult circumstances that God has used to shape my life.

 I wish I had experienced a life coach when I was growing up.
-I didn`t know how to apply myself to the real world; I had no idea how to study - I used to just memorize the content without understanding and my grades reflected this; I had no life skills; I didn`t take ownership of my learning; I didn`t have a very healthy self-image and lacked emotional maturity.
+I didn`t know how to apply myself to the real world; I had no idea how to study - I used to just memorize the content without understanding and my grades reflected this; I lacked life skills; I didn`t take ownership of my learning; I didn`t have a very healthy self-concept and lacked emotional maturity.

-Life coaching is successful because it enhances inner growth as the coach asks powerful questions that help students reflect and learn more about who they are, where they want to go and why they make the choices they do.
-Students begin to understand their personalities and motivational styles and how this can help them change perspectives, make better decisions, improve relationships and become more productive and successful in most areas of their lives.
+Life coaching is successful because it enhances inner growth as the coach asks powerful questions that help students reflect and learn more about who they are, where they want to go and how to make choices in alignment with their values.
+Students begin to understand their personalities, strengths and gifting which changes perspectives, improves relationships and supports them with more ownership of their lives.

 With love from my family to yours!